 Trip insurance (also called Trip Cancellation or simply Travel Insurance) covers cancellations, interruptions, baggage, delays, medical, evacuation, and more.

-If you are leaving your home country, absolutely!
-Your insurance from home might not cover you abroad (Medicare never does), and even if it does it would not cover evacuations.
+(Medicare never does), and even if it does it would not cover evacuations.

 If you are leaving your home country, get travel medical insurance by itself with a Travel Medical Insurance policy, or as part of a comprehensive Trip Cancellation Insurance policy.